schrodinger/PReorg-FEP_Validation_JCIM/README.md

 ### ABFEP
 Input structures for ABFEP calculations.
 ### PReorg
-Input structures for PReorg calculations
+Input structures for PReorg calculations.
 ### PReorgValidationManuscript.csv
-Raw data for Fig.2 and Fig.3
+Raw data for Fig.2 and Fig.3.